juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 To prevent such issues, we recommend enabling mount propagation in all application pods.
 This approach allows the recovered mount point to be bound back.
 However, note that the process is not completely smooth.
 Although the mount point can be recovered, any existing file handlers are rendered unusable by the Mount Pod restart.
 Application must be able to handle bad file descriptors and re-open them to avoid further exceptions.

 To enable automatic mount point recovery, applications need to [set `mountPropagation` to `HostToContainer` or `Bidirectional`](https://kubernetes.io/docs/concepts/storage/volumes/#mount-propagation) in pod `volumeMounts`.
-In this way, host mount is propagated to the pod, so when Mount Pod restarts by accident, CSI Driver will bind mount once again when host mount point recovers.
+In this way, host mount is propagated to the Pod, so when Mount Pod restarts by accident, CSI Driver will bind mount once again when host mount point recovers.

 ```yaml {12-18}
 apiVersion: apps/v1